bamos/dotfiles/README.md

 # About.
-These are configuration files I use on Linux systems, which have been largely inspired by the repos in the References section.
+These are configuration files I use on Mac and Linux systems, which have been largely inspired by other people.

 # Installation.

-I use [bootstrap.sh][bootstrap.sh] to symlink all of the dotfiles in this repo to my home directory and install vim plugins.
+Use [bootstrap.sh][bootstrap.sh] to symlink all of the dotfiles in this repo to the home directory and install vim plugins.
-Please read and understand `bootstrap.sh` before using it.

 ```Bash
 git clone --recursive git://github.com/bamos/dotfiles.git .dotfiles